Hackdromeda/BugBrowser/README.md

 A large part of our days now revolve around devices and being connected to the internet.
 Customers have come to expect security and confidence in the company handling their data.
 Even the best developers in the world can leave security vulnerabilities open in their applications.
 Platforms such as BugCrowd and HackerOne make it easier for security researchers to get connected with companies and allow companies to reach a vast network of researchers.
 Breaches and security vulnerabilities are expensive to recover from, much more expensive than the few-thousand-dollar reward hackers receive for their finding(s).
 Facebook, Equifax, Intel, 24/7 AI, eBay, Home Depot, Target, and a handful of other companies have experienced security breaches as a result of vulnerabilities exploited by black hat hackers and their reputations have suffered as a result.

 ## Use Cases
+*What does the Alexa skill do?*

+#### Connect security researchers with bug bounties

+#### Help developers fix bugs and security flaws in their code

+#### Help users keep their data secure and find out if their data has been leaked or stolen and suggest action upon the discovery of data loss

+#### Keep users in the loop about recent breaches through the news, even if Bug Browser is unsure they are affected

+#### Make users aware of preventative measures that can reduce risk of future data loss

+#### Help get more people interested in security research and bug bounty hunting and inspire developers to secure their own applications through a comprehensive lesson plan in security research

 *Who is this Alexa skill for?*
+Each group of individuals can use Bug Browser in a unique way.

 **1. General Public** - *All customers and clients value their private data.
 As such, they expect the company entrusted with their data to do everything in their power to protect that data.
 Now more than ever, breaches of customer data are a common occurrence.
 Users should not, however, become desensitized or numb to such news but rather proactively take action to protect their data.* - **Bug Browser can help anyone keep up-to-date on the latest news about security vulnerabilities, hacks, and other cybersecurity issues.**

   - **How does this skill provide convenience, save time, and improve the lives of the general public?**
     - **Bug Browser provides focused news on the topic of cybersecurity and a list of security breaches.** In today's fast paced news cycle, not everyone in the public is made aware of hacks and vulnerabilities that affect them.
-    - **Bug Browser can also check for security breaches that may have resulted in a users data being lost by getting a users email from account linking.** Users who learn they are affected by a security breach through Bug Browser can then take proactive steps to prevent further losses by changing their password, freezing their credit reports, activating identity protection services, canceling their credit cards, updating their computer or device software, and/or using 2-factor authentication which Bug Browser can teach users about.
+    - **Bug Browser can also check for security breaches** that may have resulted in a users data being lost by getting a users email from account linking.
+Users who learn they are affected by a security breach through Bug Browser can then take proactive steps to prevent further losses by changing their password, freezing their credit reports, activating identity protection services, canceling their credit cards, updating their computer or device software, and/or using 2-factor authentication which Bug Browser can teach users about.
  - **Bug Browser's security tips** ultimately can save the general public from the headaches of recovering lost accounts and data, reversing unauthorized transactions, and more with its proactive steps before the lost data is abused by black-hat hackers and people on the black market.

 **2. Developers** - *Developers who have experience with code, computers, and other fields of computer science but are not focused on hacking, cybersecurity, or security research as a career or hobby* - **Bug Browser can introduce developers to the importance of bug bounties and bug bounty platforms and ask advanced programming questions.**